kyunwang/real-time-web-project/readme.md

 The limitations of the API will be documented here

 - The API requires OAUTH 2.0 for every request you make.
+- The user requires a spotify account to utilise the application.
-- You require a Premium account to be able to use the Player endpoints
+- You(Developer) require a Premium account to be able to use the Player endpoints

 # Data